-Cloud Config is a specialized service for evaluating resources.
+Cloud Config is a specialized service that is used to evaluate resources.
 A resource type is a category of resources.
-For example, the resource type of an Elastic Compute Service (ECS) instance is Instance.
+For example, the resource type of Elastic Compute Service (ECS) instances is Instance.
 The resource type code is ACS::ECS::Instance.
-Resources can be divided into the following categories:
+Resources can be divided into the following types:

-- Resources, such as compute instances and storage instances
+- Instances, such as compute instances and storage instances

 - Management elements of application products, such as workspaces and workflows

 - Management resources related to permissions, such as roles and policies

 Cloud Config retrieves the configuration of all your resources through the API of the corresponding cloud services.
 In the resource list, you can click a resource ID to view the configuration of the resource.
 You can also click Manage in the Actions column to manage the resource in the corresponding cloud service console.

 You can configure the monitoring scope of Cloud Config by specifying the resource types to be monitored.

 - If a resource type is added to the monitoring scope, Cloud Config tracks your resources of this type and records their configuration changes every 10 minutes.

 - If a resource type is removed from the monitoring scope, Cloud Config does not record the configuration changes to the resources of this type.